nebulastream/nebulastream/docs/design/20240927_QueryManager.md

 `RunningQueryPlan` is destroyed the `RunningQueryPlan` notifies the Query Engine via its `onDestruction` callback.

 However, for the mechanism to function, we need to keep the `CallbackOwner` alive, which is what the `StoppingQueryPlan` is doing.
-Once all `CallbackRefs` go out of scope, the `StoppingQueryPlan` is disposed.
+Once all `CallbackRefs` go out of scope and the reference count of `StoppingQueryPlan` reaches zero, the garbage collector disposes of it.

 2. Destructor:

-If a `RunningQueryPlan` goes out of scope without using the explicit `stop`/`dipose` the query will be stopped immediately without awaiting graceful pipeline termination.
-Internally the `CallbackOwner` is destroyed after all sources and their successors have been released, which will still emit events via the `QueryLifeCycleListener`.
+If a `RunningQueryPlan` goes out of scope without using the explicit `stop`/`dispose` the destructor of the `RunningQueryPlan` stops the query immediately without awaiting graceful pipeline termination.
+Internally the destructor of the `RunningQueryPlan` destroys its `CallbackOwner` after releasing sources and their successors, which still emit events via the `QueryLifeCycleListener`.
 All `Pipeline` tasks only contain a `weak_ptr` to the `RunningQueryPlanNode`.
-A `RunningQueryPlan` can be safely dropped because every `Pipeline` task checks if its weak reference is still valid and skips the task if the reference is invalid.
+The `QueryEngine` safely drops a `RunningQueryPlan`, because every `Pipeline` task checks if its weak reference is still valid and skips the task if the reference is invalid.

 Right now the only scenario where the destructor is used is during query engine shutdown when the set of RunningQueryPlans is destroyed.